What is Cardiomyopathy in Children?

 Immediate and Long-Term Care

 Patients with restrictive cardiomyopathy are at high risk for blood clots within the heart, particularly the enlarged upper chambers.
-Blood thinners such as aspirin, Coumadin (warfarin) or Lovenox may be needed.
+Blood thinners such as aspirin, coumadin (warfarin) or Lovenox may be needed.
 Gentle use of diuretics can also help some patients.
-ICDs are also used because these patients are at risk for sudden cardiac arrest related to fast or slow rhythms.
+Internal Cardioverter / Defibrillators (ICDs) are also used because these patients are at risk for sudden cardiac arrest related to fast or slow rhythms.

-Patients with ARVC can benefit from treatment with medicines to limit abnormal rhythms.
-Treatment also consists of placement of an ICD to protect against sudden cardiac events such as an arrest.
+Patients with ACM can benefit from treatment with medicines to limit abnormal rhythms.
+Treatment also consists of placement of an ICD to protect against sudden cardiac events such as a cardiac arrest.
 In certain cases, a catheter-based procedure to eliminate the abnormal rhythm can be performed.